 What To Serve With Pesto Salmon

-- Pesto crusted salmon tastes delicious with a simple salad like beet orange salad, walnut beetroot feta salad or balsamic pasta salad.
+- Pesto crusted salmon tastes delicious with a simple salad like beet orange salad, nutritious walnut beetroot feta salad or easy balsamic pasta salad.

 - If you love your carbs, go for guilt-free creamy mushroom zucchini pasta, easy spaghetti arrabiata or vegetable pasta with vegan garlic sauce.